-Tauranga is with out a doubt one of the best freedom camping locations in New Zealand.
+Tauranga is with out a doubt one of the best freedom camping locations in the North Island of New Zealand.
+There are so many freedom camp sites to choose from.
 Other than being central to itself – like every city, there are a few nearby neighbours that are also just as popular, if not more popular for tourists and the like.

 Days Available – Sunday to Thursday